Bridging the Gap Between Research & Prototyping

-Operating under the 2371 authority, the S²MARTS Research consortium can carry out research projects that meet the needs and requirements of the government at any stage, allowing for a natural transition from research to prototype development.
-Under the already well established S²MARTS program, S²MARTS Research increases the art of possible, growing the program into an even greater asset for the Department of Defense and aiding the Warfighter like never before.
+Operating under the 10 U.S.C 4021 authority, the S²MARTS Research consortium can carry out research projects that meet the needs and requirements of the government at any stage, allowing for a natural transition from research to prototype development.
+Under the already well-established S²MARTS program, S²MARTS Research increases the art of possible, growing the program into an even greater asset for the Department of Defense and aiding the Warfighter like never before.

 Why S²MARTS Research?

 This unparalleled coalition of services will open the door for academically focused institutions to contribute their technology in support of the mission.
 By engaging more innovators, mapping projects from start to finish, and combining the same technology capabilities as S²MARTS, projects will naturally transition through each phase, delivering a streamlined path of prototype development.